 But beware of cheap knock offs and go to a quality shop.

 There is plenty of manufacturing in Turkey that there is no need to get them in from China, but some shops have started doing that in order to cut costs.
-(Which surprises me as Turkey makes a LOT of its own goods VERY cheaply)
+(Which surprises me as Turkey makes a LOT of its own goods VERY cheaply), If you are visiting Istanbul in December, it is the off season, and you are more likely to get better discounts than in the bust tourist season.

 A common sight outside coffee shops and in store fronts are tobacco pipes, known in Turkey as “nargile” pipes.
 Whether they are “shisha” or “nargile” or “hookah” pipes, they come in many different shapes and sizes.